jackblatch/1password-env-generator/README.md

 4. "How would you like the output?" - This is the format of the output.
 Currently, there are two options:
     1. Actual values: This will output the actual values of the credentials. (e.g., `DB_USER=admin`)
     2. 1Password reference values: This will output the 1Password reference values of the credentials. (e.g., `DB_USER="op://<vault>/<item_name>/<section>/DB_USER"`).
 When using this format, prefix your app's run command with `op run --no-masking --env-file=".env" -- `.
 For example, for a Next.js Application you would run `op run --no-masking --env-file=".env" -- npm run dev`.
 Make sure to replace `.env` with the name of your .env file.

+## Notes
+This is an open-source tool and is not affiliated with 1Password.